compomics/ms2rescore/README.md

 The MaxQuant pipeline starts with an `msms.txt` file and a directory containing MGF files.
 To convert Raw files to MGF, please use the [CompOmics ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser/), as this ensures correct parsing of the spectrum titles.

-Make sure to run MaxQuant without FDR filtering (set to 1)!
-Tested with MaxQuant
+:warning: **Make sure to run MaxQuant without FDR filtering (set to 1)!**

-v1.6.2.3.
+Tested with MaxQuant v1.6.2.3.
 - `msms_file`: Path to msms.txt file.
 - `mgf_dir`: Path to directory containing MGF files.
 - `modifications_mapping`: Maps MaxQuant output to MS²PIP modifications list.